-CO No. Course Objectives Understand the basic concept of medical informatics and account for the challenges in CO-1 deploying and using advanced data analysis and information systems in health care practice.
+CO No. Course Objectives CO-1 Understand the basic concept of medical informatics and account for the challenges in 0.1 deploying and using advanced data analysis and information systems in health care practice.
 CO-2 Analyze how practices within health care can be supported by computerized tools.
-CO-3 Describe how the requirements of different stakeholders within health care (e.g. CO-3 physicians, nurses) can be studied and fulfilled to overcome their problems virtually.
-Learn potential benefits of medical informatics and to determine the problems in CO-4 health care practice are appropriate to address, including ethical and safety positions, by using computerized methods for visualization and analysis Apply the informatics tools and technology and describe the challenges in designing CO-5 advanced data analysis and information systems for health care practice
+CO-3 Describe how the requirements of different stakeholders within health care (e.g. physicians, 0-3 nurses) can be studied and fulfilled to overcome their problems virtually.
+Learn potential benefits of medical informatics and to determine the problems in health care CO-4 practice are appropriate to address, including ethical and safety positions, by using computerized methods for visualization and analysis CO-5 Apply the informatics tools and technology and describe the challenges in designing advanced data analysis and information systems for health care practice UNIT I: 12 HRS